k3-2o/pi-remote/docs/how-to/triggers.md

 ## Automation Platforms (n8n, Composio, Zapier)

 Every example above runs a custom daemon — a webhook server, a long-running bot process, or a cron entry.
-I have to manage subscriptions, retries, reconnection, and uptime myself.
+The developer manages subscriptions, retries, reconnection, and uptime themselves.
 The next step is offloading that entirely to an automation platform.

 **The same pipeline, but the platform owns the receiver side:**